Angienoelhaverly/School_District_Analysis/README.md

 ![scores school type updated](https://user-images.githubusercontent.com/73972332/102050805-51b3e700-3d98-11eb-8f80-a07f22f29640.png)
 # Summary
 ## Summary of 4 Major Changes in Updated DataFrame
-Four major changes to the school district analysis after reading and math scores have been replaced are 1) that the grades % increased for Thomas High School so it went from a low performing to a high performing school, 2) the % Passing Math Scores for Thomas High School returned back up to 93 from 66.9, 3) the % Passing Reading returned back up to 97 from 69.6 and 4) the overall percentage of the passing returned back up to 90 from 65.
+Four major changes to the school district analysis after reading and math scores have been replaced are:
+  1) that the grades % increased for Thomas High School so it went from a low performing to a high performing school
+  2) the % Passing Math Scores for Thomas High School returned back up to 93 from 66.9
+  3) the % Passing Reading returned back up to 97 from 69.6
+  4) the overall percentage of the passing returned back up to 90 from 65.
 #### Before replacing the math & reading scores
 ![Per School Summary Updated 2](https://user-images.githubusercontent.com/73972332/102052895-b886cf80-3d9b-11eb-973f-9d447b3749b8.png)
 #### After replacing the math & reading scores